 Sussex County has been given approval by DNREC, Parks and Recreation, to hold a special managed gun hunt to increase the harvest before the end of the regular deer hunting season.

 On Wednesday January 18th and Thursday January 19th, there will be a managed gun hunt at the facility which will be conducted as follows:

 - There will be a morning and evening hunt each day.
-Morning hunts start 1/2 hour before sunrise and end at 9AM.
-Evening hunts begin at 3PM and end 1/2 hour after sunset.
-These hours allow staff at the facility to perform normal duties without the danger of gun fire.
+Morning hunts start ½ hour before sunrise and end at 9:30AM.
+Evening hunts begin at 2:30PM and end ½ hour after sunset.
+These hours allow for staff at the facility to perform normal duties without the danger of gun fire.

-- 10 stand positions are available and will be awarded by a drawing 1 hour before the beginning of the hunt.
+- Fourteen stand positions are available and will be awarded by a drawing.
+The morning drawing will be at 6 AM and the evening drawing will be at 2 PM.
 Hunters successful in drawing a stand will only occupy the stand that is drawn and only for the duration of the AM or PM hunt.
-Time of drawing is 5:45 AM and 2:00 PM each day.
-Hunters should arrive a minimum of 10 minutes earlier to register for drawing.

 - Hunting will only be from the provided stands.
 No discharge of a firearm is permitted while walking to or from the stand or while standing on the ground.